Motivic integration and Milnor fiber: Motivic Milnor fiber

 The complexification of a variety $X$ over $\R$ is denoted by $X \otimes_{\R}\C$, which is a variety over $\C$ endowed with an antiholomorphic involution coming from the complex conjugation $\bm c$ over $\C$; the Grothendieck ring of the corresponding category is denoted by $\ggk^{\bm c} \Var_{\C}$.
 Conversely, to every quasi-projective variety $Y$ over $\C$ endowed with an antiholomorphic involution there corresponds a unique variety $X$ over $\R$ such that $Y \cong X \otimes_{\R}\C$.
 So extension of scalars induces an isomorphism $\ggk\Var_{\R} \to \ggk^{\bm c}\Var_{\C}$.

 Taking the fixed points of the set $X(\C)$ of the complex points of a variety $X$ over $\R$ under the complex conjugation gives a real variety in the sense of \cite{BCR}; this is denoted by $X(\R)$.
-Such sets of real points of varieties over $\R$, considered with their sheaves of regular functions over $\R$, form the category $\RVar$ of real varieties, and taking real points induces a homomorphism $\ggk\Var_{\R} \to \ggk{\RVar}$.
+Such sets of real points of varieties over $\R$, considered with their sheaves of regular functions over $\R$, form the category $\RVar$ of real varieties, and taking real points induces a surjective homomorphism $\ggk\Var_{\R} \to \ggk{\RVar}$ with kernel generated by the varieties without real points (see \cite[Corollary~1.11]{GF:MA}).

 We consider also an equivariant version of the Grothendieck ring of complexified varieties over $\R$, taking into account group actions by roots of unity that are compatible with the complex conjugation.